-North is part of an ensemble cast that also includes Troy Baker, Lauren Bailey, Travis Willingham and Sandra Saad.
+North is part of an ensemble cast that also includes Troy Baker, Laura Bailey, Travis Willingham and Sandra Saad.
 And while Tony Stark may appear confident on the surface, North said there’s a more complex side to him.

 “The funny thing is, when you take that suit off, he can bleed,” North said.
 “His super power is really his brain.
 He’s an everyman character wrapped up in this suit.”

 North’s career almost took a very different turn.
 After playing baseball at the University of North Carolina, North received a broadcast journalism degree from Emerson College and spent a year as a TV reporter in New York.

 “My first job was covering a bear stuck in a tree,” North said.
 “I remember I went down to interview Al Gore and the Secretary of Housing and Urban Development with a camera on my shoulder and my mic out.
 It was just embarrassing.”

 He soon found himself covering stories that wore him down emotionally.